Corporate Governance

 Auditing System

-A certified public accountant with experience working for an auditing firm, a lawyer with extensive experience in corporate law, and a university professor specializing in quality control have been appointed as Outside Audit and Supervisory Board members.
+Three outside Audit and Supervisory Board members are appointed: A certified public accountant with experience working at an auditing firm, a lawyer with extensive experience in corporate legal affairs, and a university professor specializing in quality control.

 Internal Control System